-No excuses here, my friends, I have a FREE download to help you gather your critical hard to replace documents.
+No excuses here, my friends, I have a FREE download to help you gather your critical hard-to-replace documents.
 I even have instructions for you.
-Please get on it, it’s a piece of mind thing.
+Please get on it, it’s a piece-of-mind thing.
 You will be so grateful you followed through with this one.
 If your stuff is in a safety deposit box that’s great.
-I hope you have copies because if the bank loses power for days, weeks, or months, your documents will be locked up all right, but unable to access.
+I hope you have copies because if the bank loses power for days, weeks, or months, your documents will be locked up all right, but unable to access them.
 I used to work at a bank, I understand why some people have those safety deposit boxes.
 I just want you to think about power outages.

 FREE Emergency Binder Instructions: